 Making a big fuss of school support staff

-- Ask parents to come into school for a special ceremony or assembly where supports staff are honoured.
+Ask parents to come into school for a special ceremony or assembly where support staff are honoured with certificates.
 Parents could bake a celebratory cake.

 Making sure everyone knows how important school support staff are

-- Take a photo of all the support staff and put it on a noticeboard that all children and parents can see.
+Take a photo of all the support staff and put it on a noticeboard so that all children and parents can see.

-- Write to your local newspaper to let them know you’re celebrating support staff on 25 November 2016.
+Write to your local newspaper to let them know you’re celebrating support staff.

 Just for fun

 School support staff play such an important role in children's education.
-UNISON campaigns for better pay, conditions and training opportunities for them, and on 25 November we want everyone to celebrate what a vital role they play and give them the recognition they deserve.
+UNISON campaigns for better pay, conditions and training opportunities for them, and we want everyone to celebrate what a vital role they play and give them the recognition they deserve.

 We would love to publish your blogs, quotes and messages of support on this website and hear from heads, teachers, parents, governors and children about the difference school support staff make at school.
 Please email us, tweet us @UNISONinSchools and follow us on Facebook.